coreos/mockldap/docs/source/directories.rst

       :func:`ldap.initialize`.
 You may need to call this multiple times if :func:`~ldap.initialize` is accessed by multiple names.
-    - Any time during your test, you can access an individual :class:`~mockldap.ldapobject.LDAPObject` as ``mockldap[uri]``.
+    - Any time during your test, you can access an individual :class:`~mockldap.LDAPObject` as ``mockldap[uri]``.
 This will let you seed return values for LDAP operations and recover the record of which operations were performed.
     - After the test, call :meth:`~mockldap.MockLdap.stop` or :meth:`~mockldap.MockLdap.stop_all`.